 - Overly large gloves that extend beyond the wearer’s fingertips make it harder to grasp handles or pick up tools

-Start by Choosing the Right PPE—Conduct a PPE hazard assessment and do some research to make sure the PPE you choose will protect employees from the hazard.
-Once you get the right protection in place, then you can work on getting the right size and fit.
+Choose the right PPE—Conduct a PPE hazard assessment and do some research to make sure the PPE you choose will protect workers from the hazard.
+Once you get the right protection in place, you can work on getting the right size and fit.

 Get worker input on sizing—If you’re not sure what size a worker needs, don’t be afraid to ask for input.
 There’s no need to ask personal questions about weight or typical clothing size.
 Simply show workers the options and corresponding size charts and ask what size they would choose.
 This handy guide to PPE sizes can also be helpful.

 Offer a variety of sizes—We know your workforce can change frequently, but you can be more prepared to meet worker needs if you make a habit of keeping smaller and larger PPE on hand.
 Talk to your tool crib or equipment supplier about including a variety of sizes in your standard order.

 Keep a directory—OSHAadvises employers to keep a directory of PPE manufacturers and suppliers who offer a wide selection of sizes, including PPE geared toward women.
 This can make it easier to find the appropriate items when it is time to order.
 This list of commercially available PPE specifically designed to fit women’s bodies is a great place to start.